craftcms/spoke-and-chain/README.md

 If you’d like to get Spoke & Chain running in a local environment, we recommend using [Craft Nitro](https://getnitro.sh):

 1. Follow Nitro’s [installation instructions](https://craftcms.com/docs/nitro/2.x/installation.html) for your OS.
-2. Make sure you’ve used `nitro db new` to create a MySQL 8 database engine.
+2. Make sure you’ve used `nitro db new` to create a MySQL 8 or MariaDB 10 database engine.
 3. Run `nitro create` with the URL to this repository:
     ```zsh
     nitro create craftcms/spoke-and-chain spokeandchain